globbertot/simplePasswordMan/README.md

 1. Go to the [releases page](https://github.com/globbertot/simplePasswordMan/releases).
 2. Download the latest version for your linux machine instead.
 3. Run the application and you are ready to use the password manager
+4. If you happen to have an error message when starting up saying going something like "SSL handshake failed: the issuer certificate of a locally looked up certificate could not be found", you should run this command: `sudo apt-get update && sudo apt-get install --reinstall ca-certificates`